m0dd0/EWBrowserextension/README.md

 Enable Developer Mode by clicking the toggle switch next to Developer mode.

 Click the Load unpacked button and select the extension directory.

+After saving the file, to see this change in the browser you also have to refresh the extension.
+Go to the Extensions page and click the refresh icon next to the on/off toggle.
+Not all components need to be reloaded to see changes made.